rishiraj88/bugtracker/README.md

 - List all bugs
 - Delete a bug, by code
 - Delete all bugs
 - (X) Update a bug.
-Not in plan to implement
+Not in plan to implement soon

 ## Developer Notes
 - [X] Development has been done.